 About one out of every 10 cases of dry macular degeneration will advance to become the more serious form of vision loss known as wet macular degeneration.
 Because new blood vessels begin to grow underneath the retina, they begin to leak out both blood and other fluids.
 This results in retinal cells becoming permanently damaged.
 When these cells die off, the central vision is affected by blind spots.

 Most individuals who experience macular degeneration start to notice a gradual loss of vision that is not accompanied by any pain.
 In very rare cases, catastrophic vision loss may be very sudden.
-There are certain symptoms that individuals should notice in order to get professional Macular Degeneration New Jersey treatment from specialists at Campus Eye Group in Hamilton.
+There are certain symptoms that individuals should notice in order to get professional Macular Degeneration treatment from our specialists at Campus Eye Group.
 These symptoms include:

 - Vision becomes distorted or fuzzy